umsundu/Useful-one-liners/README.md

 # Useful-one-liners
-A collection of useful one liners that I have collected over time to help in extracting data, formatting data etc.
+A collection of useful one liners that I have collected over time to help in extracting data, formatting data etc. Still a work in progress!

 ## Extract email addresses from any/most files.
 Mostly used against .txt, html, json files.
 ## Extract unquoted paths that contain a space.